stardog-union/launchpad-docs/voicebox.md

 #### Fireworks Configuration

-Voicebox can use a [Fireworks.ai](http://Fireworks.ai) as an LLM endpoint.
+Voicebox can use [Fireworks.ai](http://Fireworks.ai) as an LLM endpoint.

 The following configuration options are used with Fireworks in the Voicebox configuration file.